ibm-cloud-docs/Cloudant/guides/database_partitioning.md

 ```
 {: codeblock}

-For this document, using the partitioning scheme based on piece of
+For this document, using the partitioning scheme based on a piece of
 infrastructure, the document ID might include the infrastructure ID as
 the partition key, and include both device and timestamp as the document key: